 – Eating habits.
 If a woman doesn’t consume enough nutrients to build healthy hair from inside, she runs the risk of getting weak and dry hair that puffs up.

 – Health issues.
 Hormonal disorders and some other diseases related to poor production or absorption of the elements required for healthy hair may hide behind your hair appearance.

 – Friction.
 When we brush our locks fiercely or strap them in tight ponytails, we actually damage the cuticle, leaving the hair without its protective layer.

 – Heat styling.
 Frequent and extensive heat applications damage the hair surface and contribute to frizziness.

 – Chemical causes.
-From dying your tresses to swimming in chlorinated water, there are plenty of opportunities to let certain chemicals devastate the cuticle.
+From dyeing your tresses to swimming in chlorinated water, there are plenty of opportunities to let certain chemicals devastate the cuticle.

 – Weather factors.
 While the link between puffy, frizzy hair and humid weather has been already explained, sunlight turns out to be not that hair-friendly either since it affects hair proteins and melanins.